LVermunt92/YogaFuelPlan/replit.md

 # Meal Planner Application

 ## Overview
 This full-stack meal planning application generates personalized weekly meal plans based on user activity levels and dietary preferences.
 It integrates with Notion for synchronization, providing a comprehensive, adaptable solution for healthy meal planning.
-The project focuses on user experience and nutritional optimization to effortlessly manage user nutrition for improved health and well-being, with a vision to enhance healthy eating habits globally.
+The project focuses on user experience and nutritional optimization to effortlessly manage user nutrition for improved health and well-being, with a vision to enhance healthy eating habits globally and address market potential for personalized nutrition solutions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.